What is gynecomastia?

 Gynecomastia is a condition of overdevelopment or enlargement of the breast tissue

-in men or boys.
+in children and adults who have a penis.
 The breasts become larger.
-They may grow unevenly.
+They may grow

-Gynecomastia often happens when a preteen or teenage boy is going through the hormonal
+Gynecomastia often happens when a preteen or teenage child is going through the hormonal

 changes of puberty.
-But it can also happen to newborn babies and to men as they age.
+But it can also happen to newborn babies and to adults as they